I was flicking through some gear sites yesterday, and I noticed that some of them advertise 'rucksacks,' not backpacks.

-Now what made this interesting was that one leading brand, Berghaus, have several different backpack options but some of them are called rucksacks while others are given the title backpack.
+Now what made this interesting was that one leading brand, Berghaus, has several different backpack options, but some of them are called rucksacks while others are given the title backpack.

-This got me to wondering what is the difference between a backpack and a rucksack so I did a little investigation and thought I'd add up a short post on it.
+This got me wondering: what is the difference between a backpack and a rucksack?
+So, I did a little investigation and thought I'd write up a short post on it.

-Now, that is a big word to start a paragraph on isn't it lol 🙂 but the first place to start was to look at the source of the words.
+Now, that is a big word to start a paragraph on isn't it, but the first place to start was to look at the source of the words.
 From what I can find, Rucksack is derived from Germany.
-'Rucken' meaning back in German and 'Sack' (meaning bag) obviously means a sack.
+'Rucken' meaning back in German and 'Sack' meaning bag.
 So, a bag for your back effectively.

 Broadly speaking, when looking at hiking gear providers in the US, the term backpack seems more commonly used.
 However, as mentioned in the comments below, it seems the US military may use the term rucksack quite a bit.
-I don't know anything about military equipment but it would make sense that they would need very functional backpacks / rucksacks.
+I don't know anything about military backpacks or equipment, but it makes sense that they would need very functional backpacks / rucksacks.

-I saw one mention that a rucksack is a mid sized pack used for multi day camping hikes of up to a week, and a backpack is different in terms of size and use in that it is bigger than a rucksack and is used for very long treks and trips into the wilderness, so for weeks to months.
+I saw one mention that a rucksack is a mid-sized pack used for multi-day camping hikes of up to a week, and a backpack is different in terms of size and use in that it is bigger than a rucksack and is used for very long treks and trips into the wilderness - so, for weeks to months.
 I couldn't find much to corroborate that though.
-On looking around, there seem to be equally large options, some referenced as a rucksack others as a backpack.
+On looking around, there seem to be equally large options, some referenced as a rucksack and others as a backpack.

-The UK also seems to lean towards the use of the term backpack as opposed to rucksack, however, in terms of hiking gear, it did seem that rucksack could be more commonly found than in the US.
+The UK also seems to lean towards the use of the term backpack as opposed to a rucksack.
+However, in terms of hiking gear, it did seem that rucksack could be more commonly found in the UK than in the US.

 So, there you have it.
 It seems that in terms of backpacking or hiking, there isn't really a whole lot of difference in how people use the two terms backpack and rucksack.
 In the US, it seems that the term backpack may be more commonly used in terms of hiking gear.
 However, the term rucksack is also well known.